-A significant development in this paper is an expanded understanding of {\em properness} with regards to circle polyhedra.
+This latter theorem generalizes the rigidity of the Koebe--Andre'ev--Thurston Theorem (KAT) to more general inversive distance circle packings in which adjacent circles may, variously, overlap by a specified angle, be tangent, or be separated by a specified inversive distance.

+The condition of \term{properness} in these two theorems was introduced in \cite{BBP18} and guarantees that the link of a circle in a packing, or the link of a hyperideal vertex in a polyhedron, behaves nicely.
+In \cite{BBP18}, inversive distance circle packings were generalized to \term{circle polyhedra} -- collections of circles in the pattern of polyhedra, not necessarily triangulated -- and properness of links of vertices was introduced to rid the theory of pathological cases that are rather scarce.
 Properness for circle polyhedra behaves somewhat analogously to boundedness for Euclidean polytopes, and has been a necessary component in prior work.
 Conditions that guarantee properness have not been explored previously.
-Our analysis in this paper shows that properness follows when no pair of circles overlaps by more than an angle of $\pi/2$, which includes all the cases that appear in KAT, \cite{BaoBonahon:2002}, and \cite{BBP18}.
-The converse, however, is not true: there exist proper convex circle polyhedra with overlap angles greater than $\pi/2$, and our results cover these cases as well.
+Our analysis in this paper shows that properness follows when there are no \term{deep overlaps} -- when no pair of circles overlaps by more than an angle of $\pi/2$.
+This includes all the cases that appear in KAT, \cite{BaoBonahon:2002}, and \cite{BBP18}, and in most of the other literature on circle packings.
+Nonetheless, the converse is not true: there exist proper convex circle polyhedra with overlap angles greater than $\pi/2$, and our results cover these cases as well.

-A feature of this paper is that we work in Minkowski space $\mathbb{R}^{3,1}$ in order to linearize some of our arguments.
+\paragraph{Outline of the paper.} A feature of this paper is that we work in Minkowski space $\mathbb{R}^{3,1}$ in order to linearize some of our arguments.
 In this view, circle polyhedra become polyhedra in the de Sitter sphere.
 We then are able to import recent work on the local rigidity of circle polyhedra from \cite{bowers2020}, where convex circle polyehdra are shown to be infinitesimally rigid using techniques from the classical rigidity theory of bar and joint frameworks.
 This interaction between classical rigidity theory and circle configurations on the sphere has been an ongoing theme in recent research; see, for instance, \cite{Ma:2012hl, bowersBowers:2016,BBP18, BBP19, bowers2020, CG19}.